The Fantastic Leslie: Biography

+The band's new name was due to the band members having a mutual friend whom they'd refer to as "the fantastic Leslie".
+Cameron Bruce also used a Leslie amplifier, so the name had a double meaning.

 They released their debut and only recording, an EP, A Tiny Mark, on 1 July 1999.
 A Tiny Mark consisted of six tracks – five original tracks as well as "Moving Right Along", a song from The Muppet Movie.
 It was produced by Michael Carpenter, mastered by Don Bartley, and distributed through MGM Distribution.

 Tom Gleeson left the band in September 2000 to pursue his comedy career, and was replaced by Bruce Braybrooke.
 Gleeson went on to perform in skitHOUSE, as well as numerous Australian Comedy Tours, Melbourne International Comedy Festivals and Adelaide Fringe Festivals.

 The band recorded only two other released tracks: "The Fantastic Leslie Theme Song" and a cover of the Nick Drake song, "At the Chime of the City Clock".
 These were respectively released on Grow Your Own 2000 and Jeremy Flies; A Tribute to Nick Drake.

 They split in about 2003, when they were beginning to actively pursue their own careers.
 In an interview with The Age Hansen admitted he was a frustrated musician and related to his times with The Fantastic Leslie.

 I think we lost more money than we made.